-By the {\em gap hypothesis}, the Fermi level of $H_{\eta, V}$ lies in a spectral gap is an example.
-We enunciate a precise conjecture generalising a famous conjecture of Bellissard in the absence of a magnetic field.
-We also give a complete proof of our conjecture in low dimensions, and give evidence for it in all dimensions.
+A standard assumption on the physical model is the {\em gap hypothesis}, which is that the Fermi level of the physical system described by $H_{\eta, V}$ lies in a spectral gap.
+We shall enunciate a precise conjecture generalising a famous conjecture of Bellissard in the absence of a magnetic field.
+We shall also give a complete proof of our conjecture in low dimensions, and give evidence for it in all dimensions.\\